cloud-gov/pages-core/ISSUE_TEMPLATE.md

-- Level of Effort:
+- Level of effort:
-- Implementation Sketch (if higher than a "low" effort):
+- Implementation outline (if higher than a "low" effort):
-- Definition of Done:
+- Definition of done: